Sebastian-Diaz-Berdecia/Energy-demand-analysis-in-Spain-ENG/README.md

 ##

-* #### Generación solar anual entre 2015 y 2018:
+* #### Annual solar generation between 2015 and 2018:
 <p align="center">
 <img width="830" height="299" alt="image" src="https://github.com/user-attachments/assets/1955f0c2-8700-4772-8c85-2441a6214204" />
 </p>
-Tal y como se puede apreciar entre los años 2015 y 2018, el año 2017 corresponde al año en donde se produjo el pico de generación de energía solar.
+As can be seen between the years 2015 and 2018, 2017 corresponds to the year in which the peak of solar energy generation occurred.

 ##

-* #### Annual solar generation between 2015 and 2018:
+* #### Cyclical behavior of solar generation:
 <p align="center">
 <img width="830" height="292" alt="image" src="https://github.com/user-attachments/assets/0b4111af-958d-486d-ac25-00268cdf46a0" />
 </p>